• Skip to primary navigation

 Servings 8

-This easy black olive tapenade spread is made without anchovies and only uses 3 ingredients: black olives, olive oil, and garlic.
-It is the perfect party dip and can be made in 5 minutes.
+This easy Mediterranean black olive tapenade spread is made without anchovies and only uses 3 ingredients: black olives, olive oil, and garlic.
+It is the perfect vegan party dip and can be made in 5 minutes.

 Ingredients